-The recent Payoneer freelancer income report tackles what every worker needs to know about the market, its current trends, and advantages.
+The recent Payoneer freelancer income report tackles what every worker needs to know about the market, its current trends, and its advantages.

 The young dominate the scene, but the old get higher pay

 However, when it comes to expertise, the old still dominates the pay rate.
 Freelancers ranging from 55 to 64 years of age receive an average of $36 per hour.
-This is more than twice higher than the rate of their younger counterparts ($16).
+This is more than twice higher as the rate of their younger counterparts ($16).

-Based on the report, the youngest and the oldest bracket also have higher tendencies of freelancing full time.
+Based on the report, the youngest and the oldest bracket also have higher tendencies of freelancing full-time.

-What about the middle age?
+What about middle age?